Skip to Content

 How Do You Identify Real Amber?

-Real amber is perfectly known to everybody as a yellow, golden, orange-to-red, brown, honey-color-like gemstone.
-Sometimes amber is used to describe this particular sunny color.
+Real amber is a yellow, golden, orange-to-red, brown, honey-color-like gemstone.
+Sometimes, amber is used to describe this particular sunny color.
 But the gem amber can also be white, bluish, or greenish.

 Real amber is an organic gemstone.
 Real amber has low hardness (2 – 2,5 on the Mohs scale).
 Fakes made of glass are much harder.
 Real amber has a low specific gravity, which allows it to flow in saltwater.
 Fakes are much denser and sink.
 Real amber glows with bright blue and green colors under UV light.

-Amber is essentially a compound of carbon, hydrogen, and oxygen, with traces of sulfur.
+Amber is a compound of carbon, hydrogen, and oxygen with traces of sulfur.
 The Gemological Institute of America gives it the next chemical formula – C10H16O.

-As we already know real amber mostly occurs in warm and sunny orange-to-red colors, however blue and green real amber also exist.
-Many people think of amber as transparent, but it can also be opaque.
+As we already know, real amber mainly occurs in warm and sunny orange-to-red colors.
+However, real amber in blue and green also exists.
+Many think of amber as transparent, but it can also be opaque.

 Real amber is a soft material.
 Its hardness is 2 – 2.5 on the Mohs scale, which means it is the softest gemstone.
-Real amber can be scratched by a knife and a piece of glass.
+A knife and a piece of glass can scratch real amber.

 So be careful performing hardness tests so as not to destroy real amber.
 Also, it puts some restrictions on real amber storage.
 It should be put aside any other pieces of jewelry.